-I am The Happy Arkansan and I am sticking up for social justice.
+I am The Happy Arkansan, and I am sticking up for social justice.

-When it comes to today's movements such as Black Lives Matter a lot of people wonder how they can be an ally to the movement.
-It can seem like such movements don't want participants who are not minorities, but I assure you, all movements want a variety of people to help them out.
-Allies are important and they help us get the word out about our movement as well as speed up the process by which our progress is seen.
+When it comes to today’s movements such as Black Lives Matter a lot of people wonder how they can be an ally to the movement.
+It can seem like such movements don’t want participants who are not minorities, but I assure you, all movements want a variety of people to help them out.
+Allies are essential, and they help us get the word out about our movement as well as speed up the process by which our progress is seen.

 “We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.”–Martin Luther King Jr. in Letter from a Birmingham Jail

 Being an ally is important.
 We need allies of all walks of life to help this movement move forward.
-Here are my tips to anyone who wants to be an ally to any movement that deals with social injustice.
+Here are my tips for anyone who wants to be an ally to any movement that deals with social injustice.

 Our stories will be different.
 Our stories may be vastly different from anything you can ever imagine happening to you.
 Do not judge.
 Do not think that the person you are listening to is lying about their experience.
 Listen, and listen a lot.
 Listen more than you speak.
 Listen to story after story.
 Do not try to make a million excuses or ask them if they had anything to do with the experience happening to them.
-Listening will make you a great ally, because so many people fail to listen.
+Listening will make you a great ally because so many people fail to listen.
 So many people fail to truly and wholeheartedly listen to people of color when they tell their stories.

 Or people only listen to some stories and completely ignore the outcries of those stories that don’t appeal to them or their preconceived notions.

-Take all stories at face-value, because they all have value.
+Take all the stories at face-value, because they all have value.
 Some people will have nothing but amazing experiences in life.
 Some people will have a mix of experiences.
 Some people will have only negative stories to tell.

 My life has been a mix of positive and negative stories involving racism.
-Most of my stories are positive and I don't deal with a lot of racism daily.
-But I also have stories where I am profiled and watched in stores or I have seen what profiling has done to my close friends and family.
-My stories may not match those of the Sandra Bland's, Alton Sterling's, Philando Castile's, and Trayvon Martin's of the world, but I have my own stories.
+Most of my stories are positive, and I don’t deal with a lot of racism daily.
+But I also have stories where I am profiled and watched in stores, or I have seen what profiling has done to my close friends and family.
+My stories may not match those of the Sandra Bland’s, Alton Sterling’s, Philando Castile’s, and Trayvon Martin’s of the world, but I have my own stories.

 When I share my stories too loudly or too boastfully I run the risk of taking on the stereotype of the angry black woman.
 This stereotype is something that I grapple with constantly and something that I try to avoid.
-I want my words to mean something and sometimes that leads me to mute myself so I don't drown people with social justice.
-Lately I have been talking despite this.
+I want my words to mean something and sometimes that leads me to mute myself so I don’t drown people with social justice.
+Lately, I have been talking despite this.
 I have been standing up despite this.
 I have been trying to live my whole complete self 100% of the time.
 This requires courage.

 At the end of the day, not everyone can live so authentically knowing that they may become the stereotypical Angry Black Woman/Man.
-At the end of the day some people still close off their ears to me when I talk about certain issues.
+At the end of the day, some people still close off their ears to me when I talk about certain issues.
 They still label me as just another Angry Black Woman and then move about their day.
-When I tried to be nice I was judged.
-When I was outspoken I was judged.
+When I tried to be nice, I was judged.
+When I was outspoken, I was judged.

-As an ally you have an awesome opportunity to speak the truth without being labeled as harshly.
+As an ally, you have an awesome opportunity to speak the truth without being labeled as harshly.

 You can let your family and friends know about the plight of minority women, men, and children.
 You can speak to them in a way that I cannot.
 When I speak they may not hear my words.
 When you speak, you can change their viewpoint and way of thinking entirely.
 Tell the stories of people you listen to in your own way.
 Make this matter to other majority group members.
 Be an ally by being a storyteller.
 You have the ability to do great things for the minority population, just by speaking to your friends and family.

-When you talk to family, friends, and acquaintances they may very well ignore you.
+When you talk to family, friends, and acquaintances, they may very well ignore you.
 They may have bigoted beliefs and make grand statements about who is to blame for certain things.
 They may just make a blanket statement about a whole group of people or a movement.
 If they do this, ask them to explain it.
-Don't let any blanket statement go unchecked.
+Don’t let any blanket statement go unchecked.
 When we let people get away with their blatantly wrong statements, they continue to believe those statements.
-They don't question that maybe what they are saying is only a half-truth or a blanket statement.
+They don’t question that maybe what they are saying is only a half-truth or a blanket statement.
 Ask them to give you a better answer than the one they are currently giving you.
 Ask them why they feel that way.